julia-hof/dataiku-data-contracts/README.md

 ## Contributing

 Contributions are welcome.
-Please open an issue or pull request if you find a bug, want to improve the plugin, or have ideas for additional contract formats.
+Please open an issue or pull request if you find a bug or want to improve the plugin.

 ---